Buffy: Like say... immortality?

 - Greek Mythology:

 - Eos asked Zeus to grant her lover Tithonus immortality, but neglected to ask for eternal youth to go with it, and apparently Zeus was not in an especially giving mood when he granted her request.
 The result is that Tithonus shriveled away into increasing decrepitude.
-In some versions of the story, Eos eventually shut him up in a room with shining doors to babble endlessly in his senility, too weak to move; in other versions, he ultimately became a cicada, eternally living and begging for death.
+In some versions of the story, Eos eventually shut him up in a room with shining doors to babble endlessly in his senility, too weak to move; in other versions, he ultimately became a cicada, as a way to alleviate his suffering.

 - When Selene asked Zeus for Endymion's immortality, she carefully considered the consequences of her wish.
 Learning from the mistake of Eos, she phrased her request to keep Endymion perpetually in the state which she had first met him-as a handsome youth sleeping on a hillside.

-- This is the fate of Jack (of the Lantern).
-He was a evil man who tricked the Devil into being trapped in a tree by putting a holy symbol on the trunk whilst the Devil was in the tree.
+- This is the fate of Stingy Jack (AKA Jack o' Lantern).
+He was an evil man who tricked the Devil into being trapped in a tree by putting a holy symbol on the trunk whilst the Devil was in the tree.
 Jack would only allow the Devil down if he promised never to bring Jack into Hell.
 The Devil agreed.
-However, since Jack couldn't enter Heaven (remember, he was evil), he had nowhere to go after he died.
-The Devil gave him an ember of Hell to light his way, which Jack kept in a hollowed-out turnip.
-(Since pumpkins were more plentiful and easier to carve, they became the vessel in which the ember was kept.)
+However, since Jack was still too selfish and wicked to get into Heaven, he had nowhere to go after he died.
+The Devil gave him an ember from the fires of Hell to light his way, which Jack kept in a hollowed-out turnip (since pumpkins were more plentiful and easier to carve in the New World, in later versions of the story they became the vessel in which the ember was kept).
 Jack is now cursed to wander forever, carrying his lantern, a Jack-o-Lantern.

 - The Faceless Old Woman Who Secretly Lives in Your Home from Welcome to Night Vale holds this sentiment.